Muneerali199/Scango/STRUCTURE.md

 -   `globals.css`: Global stylesheets and CSS variable definitions for themes (light/dark mode).
 -   `layout.tsx`: The root layout component for the entire application.
+-   `page.tsx`: The main landing page with the parallax hero section.
--   `page.tsx`: The main e-commerce storefront page component.
+-   `store/page.tsx`: The main e-commerce storefront page component.
+-   `store/[productId]/page.tsx`: The dynamic page for displaying a single product's details.
 -   `scan/page.tsx`: The component for the AI product scanning feature.
+-   `login/page.tsx`: The main login portal, directing users to either the user or admin login page.
+-   `login/user/page.tsx`: The login page for regular users.
+-   `login/admin/page.tsx`: The login page for administrators.
+-   `signup/page.tsx`: The page for new users to create an account.
+-   `dashboard/page.tsx`: The dashboard for logged-in users to view their account details.
+-   `admin/dashboard/page.tsx`: The dashboard for administrators to manage products and view store analytics.

 ### `src/ai`